times/slack-monitor/README.md

 The app is installed via an "Add to Slack" button. `index.html` provides a minimal HTML page that hosts such a button with the correct scopes and parameters.

 Serverless configuration is handled via `serverless.yml`.
 Environment variables are stored in an `env.yml` file, which you should not commit.
+(An example is provided as `env-sample.yml`.)

 ### Development